I Love You (1986 film): Cast

+Release

+I Love You was released in France on May 14, 1986.
+It was released in Genoa, Italy on September 18, 1986.

 Awards

+It was entered into the 1986 Cannes Film Festival.
 The film was selected to compete for the Palme d'or at the Cannes Film Festival, and was nominated for the Silver Ribbon at the Italian National Syndicate of Film Journalists.